ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/dashboards/visualisations/list.md

 }
 ```

-## Using dataset columns as list rows:
+## Using dataset columns as list rows

 List visualisation